-You can upgrade or downgrade your cover when you renew your policy every year.
-It’s a good idea to call us beforehand to check you fully understand how this will affect your cover.
+Yes you can increase or decrease your cover when your policy renews every year.
+It’s a good idea to call us beforehand to check what options you have and to ensure you fully understand how this will affect your cover.

 How do I update my direct debit bank account number?